-Recycle Plastic Names Common Household Items Use Effect on Codes Health/Environment PETE PET and PETE - polyethylene terephthalate Soft-drink bottles, containers for food and other consumer products, water bottles, peanut butter jars Only intended for one-time use.
-It can be Recycled These are porous and has a tendency to collect bacteria and residual substances, which means that reuse of this plastic could be harmful.
-HDPE HDPE- high density polyethylene Milk and juice bottles, dishwashing and laundry detergent, grocery bags Recycled plastic as it does not break under pressure to extreme heat or cold Very safe and are not known to leach any chemicals into drinks and food.

-PVC PVC - Vinyl or polyvinyl chloride Bottles, food trays, rigid sheets used for packaging, electrical insulation, irrigation pipes Not often recycled and can be harmful if ingested.
+Recycle Codes Plastic Names Common Household Items Use Effect on Health/Environment PET PET and PETE- polyethylene terephthalate Soft-drink bottles, containers for food and other consumer products, water bottles, peanut butter jars.
+Only intended for one-time use.
+It can be recycled.
+These are porous and has a tendency to collect bacteria and residual substances, which means that reuse of this plastic could be harmful.
+L25 HDPE HDPE- high density polyethylene Milk and juice bottles, dishwashing and laundry detergent, grocery bags.
+Recycled plastic as it does not break under pressure to extreme heat or cold.
+Very safe and are not known to leach any chemicals into drinks and food.
+03) PVC PVC - Vinyl or polyvinyl chloride Bottles, food trays, rigid sheets used for packaging, electrical insulation, irrigation pipes.
+Not often recycled and can be harmful if ingested.
 "Poison plastic" because it contains toxins which are harmful to health and the environment.
-It is considered highly dangerous to cook food items around or store them in LDPE LDPE - low- density polyethylene Squeeze bottles, wire insulation, grocery bags, trash bags, food storage bags, plastic cling wrap, sandwich bags Not commonly recycled, but it is recyclable in certain areas.
-Recycled LDPE is used to make garbage cans, lumber, furniture, and many other products This kind of plastic is considered widely safe for the regular storage use 05 PP PP - polypropylene Fruit and vegetable packages, bottle caps, drinking straws, cups, baby bottles, kitchenware, and microwavable plastic containers This type of plastic is strong and can usually withstand higher temperatures.
-Very safe for storage uses and is also widely accepted for recycling PS PS PS - polystyrene Packaging, CD covers, Styrofoam, egg cartons, packing "peanuts," plastic tableware, carryout containers, disposable coffee cups, plastic food boxes, plastic cutlery, packing foam It can be recycled, but not efficiently; recycling it takes a lot of energy It is lightweight and easy to form into plastic materials, it also breaks easily, making it more harmful to the environment.
-It is speculated to be highly dangerous as it leaches potentially toxic chemicals - especially when heated OTHER A combination of plastics, or none of the above.
-Polycarbonate and polylactide are included in this category Items already made from recycled goods, semi-rigid food storage, drinking cups, plastic CDs and DVDs These types of plastics are difficult to recycle BPA (bisphenol A) products fall into this category.
-BPA is an industrial chemical that has been used to make certain plastics and resins.
-Some research has shown that BPA can seep into food or beverages from containers that are made with BPA.
+It is considered highly dangerous to cook food items around or store them in.
+04) LDPE LDPE - lowdensity polyethylene Squeeze bottles, wire insulation, grocery bags, trash bags, food storage bags, plastic cling wrap, sandwich bags.
+Not commonly recycled, but it is recyclable in certain areas.
+Recycled LDPE is used to make garbage cans, lumber, furniture, and many other products.
+This kind of plastic is considered widely safe for the regular storage use.
+055 PP PP- polypropylene Fruit and vegetable packages, bottle caps, drinking straws, cups, baby bottles, kitchenware, and microwavable plastic containers.
+This type of plastic is strong and can usually withstand higher temperatures.
+Very safe for storage uses and is also widely accepted for recycling.
+06) PS PS - polystyrene Packaging, CD covers, Styrofoam, egg cartons, packing "peanuts," plastic tableware, carryout containers, disposable coffee cups, plastic food boxes, plastic cutlery, packing foam.
+It can be recycled, but not efficiently; recycling it takes a lot of energy.
+A lightweight and easy to form into plastic materials.
+Also breaks easily, making it more harmful to the environment.
+It is speculated to be highly dangerous as it leaches potentially toxic chemicals - especially when heated.
+OTHERS A combination of plastics, or none of the above.
+Polycarbonate and polylactide are included in this category Items already made from recycled goods, semi-rigid food storage, drinking cups, plastic CDs and DVDs.
+These types of plastics are difficult to recycle.
+BPA (bisphenol A) products fall into this category.
+An industrial chemical used to make certain plastics and resins.
+Some research has shown that BPA can seep into food or beverages from containers made with BPA.
 Exposure to BPA is a concern because of possible health effects.
 Better to avoid this category of plastics.